ovh/python-logging-gelf/docs/index.rst

 logging-gelf
 ============

-A python 3 logging bundle to send logs in Graylog Extended Length Format (GELF) .
+A python 3 logging bundle to send logs in Graylog Extended Log Format (GELF) .
 This is a rewrite of `Djehouty <https://github.com/ovh/djehouty>`_.

 The following example shows how to send log in Graylog TCP input